nichsedge/digital-garden/content/Read/Goodreads/The Protocols The Elders of Zion.md

 ---
-title: "The Protocols: The Elders of Zion"
+title: 'The Protocols: The Elders of Zion'
-author: "Sergei Nilus"
+author: Sergei Nilus
-date: "2021/10/23"
+date: '2021-10-23'
+tags:
+- book
 ---

 # The Protocols: The Elders of Zion